 - is responsible for the administration of all aspects of the Group;

-- oversees the accounting function of all group companies;
+- oversees the accounting and treasury function of all Group companies;

-The audit committee is chaired by Eric Diack and comprises Nick Hatch and Eric Diack.
-It normally meets twice per annum to consider the interim and final results.
+The Audit and Compliance Committee is currently chaired by Brain and comprises Brian Moritz and Nick Hatch.
+It normally meets twice per annum to inter alia, consider the interim and final results.
 In the latter case the auditors are present and the meeting considers and takes action on any matters raised by the auditors arising from their audit.